flutter/website/src/desktop.md

 $ flutter build linux
 ```

-### Distribution
+## Distribution

-**In general, we don't recommend releasing a desktop app until
+**We don't recommend releasing a desktop
-desktop support is stable.**
+application until desktop support is stable,**
-There are not yet full instructions, or tooling support,
-for making distributable applications.
-However,
-here is some information about how to use the current
+however, here is some information that you
-build output on other machines for testing purposes.
+might still find useful.

+### Windows

+There are various approaches you can use for
-#### Windows
+distributing your Windows application.
+Here are some options:

-For building Windows executables, you can either use tooling to construct an
+* Use tooling to construct an MSIX installer
+  (described in the next section)
+  for your application and distribute it through
+  the Microsoft Windows App Store.
+  You don't need to manually create a signing
+  certificate for this option as it is
+  handled for you.
+* Construct an MSIX installer and distribute
+  it through your own website.
+For this
+  option, you need to to give your application a
+  digital signature in the form of a
+  `.pfx` certificate.
+* Collect all of the necessary pieces
-MSIX installer, or you can build your own zip file that collects
+  and build your own zip file.
-the components together.

-##### MSIX Packaging
+#### MSIX packaging

+[MSIX][], Microsoft Windows' application package format,
-[MSIX][] is Microsoft's Windows app package format that provides a modern
+provides a modern packaging experience to all Windows apps.
-packaging experience to all Windows apps.
-This format can either be used
+This format can either be used to ship applications
-to ship applications to Microsoft's Windows Apps store, or distribute
+to Microsoft Windows' Apps store, or you can
-application installers directly.
+distribute application installers directly.

-The easiest way to create an MSIX distribution for a Flutter project is to use
+The easiest way to create an MSIX distribution
+for a Flutter project is to use the
-the [`msix` pub package][msix package].
+[`msix` pub package][msix package].
 For an example of using the `msix` package
-from a Flutter desktop app, see the [Desktop Photo Search sample][].
+from a Flutter desktop app,
+see the [Desktop Photo Search][] sample.

 [MSIX]: https://docs.microsoft.com/en-us/windows/msix/overview
 [msix package]: {{site.pub}}/packages/msix
-[Desktop Photo Search sample]: {{site.github}}/flutter/samples/tree/master/experimental/desktop_photo_search
+[Desktop Photo Search]: {{site.github}}/flutter/samples/tree/master/experimental/desktop_photo_search

-###### Create a self-signed .pfx certificate for local testing.
+##### Create a self-signed .pfx certificate for local testing

-For private deployment and testing with the help of MSIX Installer,
+For private deployment and testing with the help
-you need to give your app a digital signature in the form of a .pfx certificate.
+of the MSIX installer, you need to give your application a
+digital signature in the form of a `.pfx` certificate.

-For deployment through the Windows Store, generating a .pfx certificate is not required.
+For deployment through the Windows Store,
+generating a `.pfx` certificate is not required.
-The Windows Store handles creation and management of certificates for applications
+The Windows Store handles creation and management
+of certificates for applications
-distributed through the Windows Store.
+distributed through its store.

-For distributing an application not through the Windows Store, but self hosted on a
+Distributing your application by self hosting it on a
-website, can be done.
-But it requires a certificate signed by a Certificate Authority
+website requires a certificate signed by a
-known by Windows.
+Certificate Authority known to Windows.

-Use the following instructions to generate a self-signed .pfx certificate.
+Use the following instructions to generate a
+self-signed `.pfx` certificate.

-1. If you haven't already, download the [OpenSSL][] toolkit to generate your certificates.
+1. If you haven't already, download the [OpenSSL][]
+   toolkit to generate your certificates.
-1. Go to where you installed OpenSSL, for example:
+1. Go to where you installed OpenSSL, for example,
    `C:\Program Files\OpenSSL-Win64\bin`.
-1. Set an environment variable so that you can access `OpenSSL` from anywhere:<br>
+1. Set an environment variable so that you can access
+   `OpenSSL` from anywhere:<br>
    `"C:\Program Files\OpenSSL-Win64\bin"`
 1. Generate a private key as follows:<br>
-      ```
    `openssl genrsa -out mykeyname.key 2048`
-    4. Generate a certificate signing request (CSR) file using the private key:<br>
+1. Generate a certificate signing request (CSR)
+   file using the private key:<br>
    `openssl req -new -key mykeyname.key -out mycsrname.csr`
-    5. Generate the signed certificate (CRT) file using the private key and CSR file:<br>
+1. Generate the signed certificate (CRT) file using
+   the private key and CSR file:<br>
    `openssl x509 -in mycsrname.csr -out mycrtname.crt -req -signkey mykeyname.key -days 10000`
-    6. Generate the `.pfx` file using the private key and CRT file:<br>
+1. Generate the `.pfx` file using the private key and
+   CRT file:<br>
    `openssl pkcs12 -export -out CERTIFICATE.pfx -inkey mykeyname.key -in mycrtname.crt`

-Install the `.pfx` certificate first on the local machine in `Certificate store` as `Trusted Root Certification Authorities` before installing the app.
+1. Install the `.pfx` certificate first on the local machine
+   in `Certificate store` as
+   `Trusted Root Certification Authorities`
+   before installing the app.

 [OpenSSL]: https://slproweb.com/products/Win32OpenSSL.html

-##### Building your own zip file for Windows
+#### Building your own zip file for Windows

-The executable can be found in your project under `build\windows\runner\<build mode>\`.
+The Flutter executable, `.exe`, can be found in your
+project under `build\windows\runner\<build mode>\`.
 In addition to that executable, you need the following:

 * From the same directory: